christysato/MS-ADS-Portfolio/Scripting_for_Data_Analysis_project/ReadMe.md

     - PowerPoint Presentation with project outcomes

 3. Final Project Report.docx
-    - Project Report with process of data receiving, cleaning, and analysis
+    - Project Report with process of data retrieval, cleaning, and analysis